yuchen21-web/scCRT-for-scRNA-seq/README.md

 Install the scCRT as a python function with setup.py.

-note:
-Due to path issues with jupyter, when not using jupyter, please change the 'from scCRT.model.Model import *' -> 'from model.Model import *' 'from scCRT.scCRTUtils import *' -> 'from scCRTUtils import *'
+Note: Due to path issues with jupyter, when not using jupyter, please change the

+- 'from scCRT.model.Model import *' -> 'from model.Model import *'

+- 'from scCRT.scCRTUtils import *' -> 'from scCRTUtils import *'

 ### 2.1 Install scCRTUtils in shells